tonysebion/medallion-foundry/docs/ENHANCED_FEATURES.md

 # Enhanced Features Guide

-This guide covers the advanced features added to bronze-foundry for production-scale data extraction.
+This guide covers the advanced features added to medallion-foundry for production-scale data extraction.

 ## Table of Contents